 Before You Arrive

-• Read and complete the Pittsburgh Mercy COVID-19 Immunization Registration, Acknowledgement, and Consent Form, located in the section titled Helpful COVID-19 Vaccine Resources.
-If you need help completing the form or do not have access to a printer, we will give you the form and help you complete it at your appointment.
+- Read and complete the Pittsburgh Mercy COVID-19 Immunization Registration, Acknowledgement, and Consent Form, located in the section titled Helpful COVID-19 Vaccine Resources.
+If you need help completing the form or do not have access to a printer, we will give you the form and help you complete it when you arrive for your vaccination.

-• Read as much as you can about the COVID-19 vaccine, including the Vaccine Information Sheet (sometimes called Vaccine Fact Sheet) and other resources listed in the Helpful COVID-19 Resources section at the bottom of this page.
+- Read about the COVID-19 vaccine, including the Vaccine Information Sheet (sometimes called Vaccine Fact Sheet) and other resources listed in the Helpful COVID-19 Resources section at the bottom of this page.

 What to Bring With You to Your Appointment

-• Your COVID-19 Vaccination Card, the small white card that you received at your first appointment.
-If you have lost your card, please let us know when you arrive for your appointment.
+- Your COVID-19 Vaccination Card, the small white card that you received at your first vaccination.
+If you have lost your card, please let us know when you arrive.
 We may be able to help you get a new one.

 What You Can Expect

-The vaccination process takes approximately 30 minutes, start to finish.
+The vaccination process takes approximately 20 minutes, start to finish.
 The vaccination itself takes less than 30 seconds.
-If you have a history of allergies, you may need to stay 15-30 minutes longer so we can observe you.
+If you have a history of allergies, you may need to stay 15-30 minutes so we can observe you.

 After You Leave